Correcting Bias When Using Latent Regressors: Appendix II: Evaluating the Sensitivity of the Corrected Estimator to Violations of

-More importantly, recall that our proposed corrected estimator $\beta_{\hat{X}}^{*}$ averages over the two ways to use a given partition, in the case of the IV formulation, using $\hat{X}_1$ to instrument for $\hat{X}_2$, and also using $\hat{X}_2$ to instrument for $\hat{X}_1$.
+More importantly, recall that our proposed corrected estimator $\hat{\beta}_{\hat X}^{*}$ averages over the two ways to use a given partition, in the case of the IV formulation, with $\hat X^{(1)}$ as the regressor and $\hat X^{(2)}$ as the instrument, and also with $\hat X^{(2)}$ as the regressor and $\hat X^{(1)}$ as the instrument.
 As discussed in the main text, this would be expected to mitigate the skews that result from differing measurement error variances.
 This is because when these two measurement errors are not equal, the correlation-based correction factor will be too high when using one of the two sets of estimates as the predictor and too low when using the other one.
 Specifically, when averaging in this way, we would obtain a factor of

+The inequality is the arithmetic mean--geometric mean inequality applied to the positive pair \(r\) and \(r^{-1}\).
+Equality requires \(r=r^{-1}\), or equivalently \(r=1\), which occurs exactly when \(\sigma_{U,1}^2=\sigma_{U,2}^2\).
+Thus, averaging the two directions removes the first-order imbalance between the reciprocal factors, but it does not eliminate the remaining second-order inflation when the two measurement-error variances differ.

-Figure \ref{fig:ME-var-sensitivity-averaged} shows how this new averaged factor varies over values of each variance for correlation-corrected slope estimator that is averaged over using $\hat{X}_1$ and using $\hat{X}_2$ as the predictor.
-We see that the factor is much closer to 1 for most plausible parameter values.
+Figure \ref{fig:ME-var-sensitivity-averaged} shows how this new averaged factor varies over values of each variance for a correlation-corrected slope estimator that is averaged over using $\hat X^{(1)}$ and using $\hat X^{(2)}$ as the predictor.
+We see that the factor is much closer to 1 for most plausible parameter values, although it is not exactly 1 when the two variances differ.
 In the left pane, the factor is between 1 and 1.01 for nearly all possible variances, and is between 1 and 1.002 for a wide range of variances.
 Even when we let the variances range between 0 and 10, we see that only highly unequal variances produce factors above 1.02.
 As discussed above, we may be skeptical that measurement error variances would be this unequal in practice when using the same number of indicators to obtain estimates.
-This suggests that violations of the assumption that $\sigma^2_{U_1} = \sigma^2_{U_2}$ are unlikely to be severe enough in practice to have a significant impact on our corrected estimates.
+This suggests that violations of the assumption that $\sigma_{U,1}^2 = \sigma_{U,2}^2$ are unlikely to be severe enough in practice to have a significant impact on our corrected estimates.